Robert Mansell: Duel

 In October 1600, Sir Robert's quarrel with a Norfolk neighbour, Sir John Heydon, ended in a notorious duel.
 Heydon's brother, Sir Christopher Heydon, was already noted for such affairs and in fact was at that moment detained in London by the Privy Council to prevent him duelling with Sir John Townshend.
 The Council seem to have got wind of the dispute between Mansell and Heydon, and the Lord Chief Justice wrote to Sir Robert Cecil, urging him to forestall it since the county was "already too much wrought into faction".
 But he was too late, and the fight took place outside Norwich: Heydon was badly wounded, and lost a hand (which is now, in a mummified state, on display in Norwich Castle Museum).
 Both Heydons were followers of Robert Devereux, Earl of Essex, and took part in his rebellion in the following year.
 Mansell remained loyal to the Queen, and took an active part in arresting those implicated as accomplices.

 Political and business career

 In 1601, Mansel stood for Parliament as a candidate for Norfolk, the election having been delayed by the Essex Rebellion.
 He was defeated, perhaps because of disapproval of his duel, but was however elected as MP for King's Lynn at the same election.
 He later served as member for Carmarthenshire (1604–14), Glamorgan (1624–1625 and 1628) and Lostwithiel (1626).
 He accompanied the Earl of Nottingham on his mission to Spain in 1605.
+Like several Jacobean courtiers and officials, Mansell received gifts of money from Spanish diplomats between 1604 and 1625.

 In January 1606 he and his nephew, Lewis Mansell, were two of the nobles who performed for the court in 'Hymenaei', a masque written by Ben Jonson for the marriage of Robert Devereux, 3rd Earl of Essex, and Lady Frances Howard.
 In August 1606 he escorted Christian IV back to Denmark with the Vanguard and the Moon.